 The target audience of the Belarus radio station are foreigners interested in local events.
 The radio station airs programs not only in Belarusian and Russian, but also in English, German, Polish, French, Spanish and Chinese.

-There are national TV broadcasters in Belarus: Belarus 1 TV Channel, Belarus 2 (targeting youth audience), Belarus 3 (social and cultural), Belarus 5 (sport), National Television (ONT), Capital city television (STV).
+There are national TV broadcasters in Belarus: Belarus 1, Belarus 2 (youth audience), Belarus 3 (social and cultural content), Belarus 5 (sport), Second National TV Channel (ONT), Stolichnoye Televideniye (STV).

-A new regional TV channel Belarus 4 is available as of September 2015.
+A new regional TV channel Belarus 4 was launched in September 2015.
 The channel provides a platform for all the oblasts of the country.
 In each oblast the channel offers an original TV product with a different label for each region: Belarus 4.
 Mogilev, Belarus 4.
 Gomel and so on...

-The first and only Belarus’ international satellite TV channel, Belarus 24, began broadcasting in 2005 (Belarus TV).
-Today it broadcasts 24/7 for 270,000,000 viewers in 100 countries.
-The main TV content is news and analysis on major events in the country and the world, interesting TV projects, high-quality films, and, of course, a lot of programs on Belarus: the unique history and culture of the country, the main attractions and tourist destinations, Belarusian cuisine, famous brands, outstanding people.
+The first and only Belarus’ international satellite TV channel, Belarus 24, went on air in 2005 (Belarus TV).
+Today it broadcasts 24/7 for over 200,000,000 viewers in more than 100 countries.
+The main TV content is news and analytics on major events in the country and the world, interesting TV projects, high-quality films, and, of course, a lot of programs on Belarus: the unique history and culture of the country, the main attractions and tourist destinations, Belarusian cuisine, famous brands, outstanding people.

-The programs of the channel are transmitted via ABS-2, HotBird А13 and Galaxy 19 satellites.
+The programs of the channel are transmitted via ABS-2A, Express AM8 and Azerspace-1 satellites.
 The channel is available to viewers in Europe, Middle East, Central Asia, Africa and North America.
 The programs are aired 24/7 in the Russian and Belarusian languages.
 The channel also provides online broadcasting on the Internet.

 Around 200 international channels are broadcasted via cable TV in Belarus.